BrickBot15996/BrickBot-QuickStart/README.md

         * the new default theme is `light` and will be used when you first update to this version
     * OnBotJava now has a tabbed editor
     * Read-only offline mode
-* Improves function of "exit" menu item on Robot Controller and Driver Station
+* Improves voidFunction of "exit" menu item on Robot Controller and Driver Station
     * Now guaranteed to be fully stopped and unloaded from memory
 * Shows a warning message if a LinearOpMode exists prematurely due to failure to monitor for the start condition
 * Improves error message shown when the Driver Station and Robot Controller are incompatible with each other